 During her captivity, Maire is visited by Fyel, a ghostly being who is reluctant to reveal his connection to her.
 The more often they meet, the more her memories return, and she begins to piece together who and what she really is—as well as past mistakes that yield cosmic consequences.

 Interesting, right?
 Unique, right?
 More than just the typical girl-discovers-she-has-magic book, right?
 Well, if you were to read the book this synopsis describes–Magic Bitter, Magic Sweet by Charlie N. Holmberg, you would agree that those adjectives do in fact describe the book as a whole.
 But I think you would also agree that they don’t even begin to touch the uniqueness and “wow”-ness that is this book.

-the plot: it never goes where you think it will.
+- the plot: It never goes where you think it will.
 It twists and turns and ends up in a place wholly unpredictable, somewhat beyond comprehension and slightly bizarre, but entirely in line with everything that happens along the way.
 It takes a true master to craft a plot like this.
-One star out of two, simply because the ending was so…wow.

-the characters: Maire is a wonderful main character, strong but enigmatic, unique but relatable.
-There are comparatively few other characters in the book, and I would have liked a few more details about Franc and Arrice, her caretakers.
-Two out of two stars.
+- the characters: Maire is a wonderful main character, strong but enigmatic, unique but relatable.
+There are comparatively few other characters in the book, and I would have liked a few more details about Franc and Arrice, her caretakers, but overall really good.

-the pacing: Perfect.
+- the pacing: Perfect.
 Fast but not breakneck speed.
-Two out of two stars.

-the style: Amazing.
+- the style: Amazing.
 Told entirely in present tense, which makes what otherwise might have been too ethereal a book seem more “present.”
 Charlie truly has a gift for description.
-Two stars out of two.
-I’d give this one ten just for style, if I could.

 Disclosure: I received a Kindle copy of this book through NetGalley.